AbdelStark/nostringer-rs/README.md

 cargo bench
 ```

+For detailed information on running and interpreting benchmarks, see [BENCHMARKS.md](BENCHMARKS.md).

+The repository also includes a GitHub Actions workflow that automatically runs benchmarks on each push and pull request, with the HTML report available as an artifact in the workflow run.

 ### Performance Results

 Below is a summary of the benchmark results, showing median execution times for each operation with different ring sizes: